slaclab/rogue/docs/src/custom_module/sourcefile.rst

             // Here we request a frame capable of holding 100 bytes frame = reqFrame(frameSize_,true);

-            // Here we get an iterator to the frame data in write mode it = frame->beginWrite();

             // Set an incrementing value to the first 10 locations x = 0;